What are the signs & symptoms of anxiety?

-On the physiological side, anxiety can cause issues with being able to relax, concentration, irritability, emotional dysregulation, constantly requiring assurance from others and over dependence.
+On the physiological side, anxiety can cause a many different types of issues like finding it hard to relax, lack of concentration, irritability, emotional dysregulation, constantly requiring assurance from others and over-dependence.

 Anxiety sufferers may also find it difficult to rationalise their thoughts and feelings, not a great situation to be in when you’re constantly fearing the worst already.

-Panic attacks can also be a symptom of anxiety and they are an absolutely terrifying experience that often come with a sense of impending doom.
+Panic attacks can also be a symptom of anxiety and they are an absolutely terrifying experience that often comes with a sense of impending doom.

 Self management of anxiety can also lead to addictive behaviour as people increasingly use drugs, alcohol, caffeine and other substances in an attempt to manage and overcome their symptoms independently.